mattermost/docs/source/configure/configuration-in-your-database.rst

 .. note::
   If you're running Mattermost in High Availability this step must be run on all servers in the cluster.

-Finally, run these commands to reload the daemon and restart Mattermost using the new ``MM_CONFIG`` environment variable.
+Run these commands to reload the daemon and restart Mattermost using the new ``MM_CONFIG`` environment variable.

 .. code-block:: sh